 When the air grows chilly and snow blankets the ground, Mother Nature knows how to combat the cold.

-Colorado is home to 30 different hot springs.
+Colorado is home to more than 30 different hot springs.
 Some are modern and integrated with luxurious spa treatments.
 Others are outdoors, surrounded by mountains and under the canopy of the sky.
 From rugged to historical to naked to family-friendly, complete with water slides and waterfalls, Colorado’s hot springs are a highlight for visitors.
 They're great to visit year-round, from winter to summer.
 Many are open all year, too.